shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 {% include figure.html src="/intuds/images/2015-08-07-overfitting-sizeprice_noise.png" width="65%" %}

-We see that no line will be able to pass directly through all the data points, but have easily found a wrinkled function doing so.
+We see that no line will be able to pass directly through all the data points, but we have easily found a wrinkled function doing so.
 Still the line shown here seems to capture the main trend quite well.
 Which of the two functions do you prefer for making predictions about future stock prices?

 Since I have told you that the fluctuations are random, you will probably prefer the line - even though it does not fit the data exactly.
-Although the wrinkled function explains the individual data points well, it does not explain the trend of the function well; it focuses too much on explaining the random fluctations.
+Although the wrinkled function explains the individual data points well, it does not explain the more moderate trend of the revenue-stock price relationship well; it focuses too much on explaining the random fluctations in the data.
 Data scientists call this general effect *overfitting*, and we say that the wrinkled function *overfits* the data.

 ### Battling Overfitting